Joy Development Mentoring

 Everything in my life seemed to feed the pain—my ambition, all the toxic feelings around work I was carrying, the numerous ways I was limiting myself through my own mindset.
 It was a negative spiral.
 I felt professionally invisible and this compounded the physical pain, which made me less visible.

-Since sharing these insights in my friendships and mentoring relationships I have empowered others to feel more confident in the work they do and have a range of practical tools to draw on when they wobble.
-I realised it is time to share my mentoring work more broadly.
+I draw on these experiences to empower others to feel more confident in the work they do and have a range of practical tools to draw on when they wobble.

 WHAT I CAN OFFER YOU

 How shall we begin?
 Complete this registration form so I can get to know you.
-If you’d like a no-strings informal chat book in a call with me.
-Even if now isn’t the right time for you to work with me, I’d love to connect.
-Follow my Instagram account here, Artistic Mystic and and subscribe to my Substack, Joy Development.
+I encourage you to get to know me through my mentoring-related Instagram account here, Artistic Mystic and subscribe to my Substack, Joy Development.
+You are welcome to have a free no-strings informal chat with me.
+For our informal chat, and all other appointments, please book-in below.

 2023